polyaxon/polyaxon/docs/management/introduction.md

  * [Normal users](users)

 !!! attention "Teams"
-    We are currently working on a new version of Polyaxon with organizations, which will introduce more roles and access levels to manage teams, resources quotas, and parallelism quotas.
+    We are currently working on a new version of Polyaxon with teams, which will introduce more roles and access levels to manage teams, resources quotas, and parallelism quotas.